 - ½ lb soft tofu, drained and cut into ¼ -inch cubes

-- ½ lb napa cabbage, cut into 1-inch pieces
+- ½ lb Napa cabbage, cut into 1-inch pieces

 - ¼ lb mushrooms, quartered